 Uses a cloud-based architecture

 Cloud-based solutions tend to simplify and accelerate software procurement, setup, and on-going maintenance of the tool set.
 It is the most effective way to give secure information access to all data sets across all sites in all regions while providing a means to summarize data and reports across the overall enterprise.
 A cloud-based architecture also enables the safe and secure collection of all relevant data in one centralized location.
 From there it can be anonymized, cleaned, and backed by Artificial Intelligence paired with expertise of humans to extract better actionable intelligence and insights that ultimately lead to more savings, a smaller environmental impact, and creates a sustainability-based competitive advantage.

 By using technology to track resource use across the enterprise, data center service providers can realize increased operational effectiveness while reducing resource consumption, which has a positive impact on both the bottom line and the company’s overall environmental footprint.
 Energy and sustainability monitoring and reporting software like Schneider Electric’s EcoStruxure Resource Advisor can be used to help drive carbon reductions, energy savings, and efficiency improvements at an overall enterprise level while accelerating decision-making and progress toward sustainability goals.
 To learn more about this topic, access WP 54, “Environmental Sustainability Management (ESM) Software for Colocation Data Centers.”
-By providing you with clear insight into the performance of your operations over time, goal setting and achievement are bolstered, and tracking of the impact of efficiency and sustainability measures obtained.
+With clear insights into the performance of your operations over time, goal setting and achievement are bolstered with access to efficiency and sustainability metrics.
 The output of these tools provides the basis for accurate, auditable, and transparent non-financial reporting on environmental sustainability.